ValdemarQ/stay-in-touch/README.md

 **C list**: Most people.
 Contact every six months (180 days).

 **D list**: Demoted people.
 Contact once a year, to make sure you still have their correct info.
 (365 days)

+### Installation:

+Installation is the next section in an effective README.
+Tell other users how to install your project locally.
+Optionally, include a gif to make the process even more clear for other people.

+### Usage:

+The next section is usage, in which you instruct other people on how to use your project after they’ve installed it.
+This would also be a good place to include screenshots of your project in action.